D2-mods/Polymorph-fixes-for-IWDEE/d2-iwdee-fixes/readme.txt

 VERSION HISTORY
 ==================================================
 v1.9.2
-- Patch shortbows to use shortbow visuals (as in classic IWD)
+- added a patch for shortbows to use shortbow visuals (as in classic IWD)

 v1.9.1
 - Minor update.
 Adds some additional checks for installing the Crippling Strike component.